-Report only trade or business activity deductions on lines 9 through 21.
+Report only trade or business activity deductions on lines 9 through 20.

-Do not report the following expenses on lines 9 through 21:
+Do not report the following expenses on lines 9 through 20.

-- Rental activity expenses.
-Report these expenses on Form 8825 or line 3b of Schedule K. - Deductions allocable to portfolio income.
-Report these deductions on line 13b of Schedule K and in box 13 of Schedule K-1 using code G, H, or J. - Nondeductible expenses (for example, expenses connected with the production of tax-exempt income).
-Report nondeductible expenses on line 18c of Schedule K and in box 18 of Schedule K-1 using code C. - Qualified expenditures to which an election under section 59(e) may apply.
-The instructions for line 13d of Schedule K and for Schedule K-1, code K, explain how to report these amounts. - Items the partnership must state separately that require separate computations by the partners.
-Examples include expenses incurred for the production of income instead of in a trade or business, charitable contributions, foreign taxes paid, intangible drilling and development costs, soil and water conservation expenditures, amortizable basis of reforestation expenditures, and exploration expenditures.
+· Rental activity expenses.
+Report these expenses on Form 8825 or line 3b of Schedule K.

+• Deductions allocable to portfolio income.
+Report these deductions on line 13d of Schedule K and in box 13 of Schedule K-1 using code H, J, or K.

+Nondeductible expenses (for example, expenses connected with the production of tax-exempt income).
+Report nondeductible expenses on line 18c of Schedule K and in box 18 of Schedule K-1 using code C.

+Qualified expenditures to which an election under section 59(e) may apply.
+The instructions for line 13c of Schedule K and for Schedule K-1, box 13, code I, explain how to report these amounts.

+Items the partnership must state separately that require separate computations by the partners.
+Examples include expenses incurred for the production of income instead of in a trade or business, charitable contributions, foreign taxes paid or accrued, intangible drilling and development costs, soil and water conservation expenditures, amortizable basis of reforestation expenditures, and exploration expenditures.
 The distributive shares of these expenses are reported separately to each partner on Schedule K-1.